-Whilst members of the Army and Airforce are required to pledge an oath of allegiance to the monarch, the Royal Navy is exempt from this, having been formed by the monarchy itself rather than parliament, meaning that the oath is implicit.
+While members of the British Army and Royal Air Force are required to pledge an oath of allegiance to the monarch, the Royal Navy is exempt from this, having been formed by the monarchy itself rather than Parliament, meaning that the oath is implicit.

-However, many members of the Royal Family have served in the military throughout Elizabeth II’s reign.
+Many members of the Royal Family have served in the military throughout Queen Elizabeth II's reign.

 The Queen herself began her relationship with the British military when, in 1945, as a young princess, she joined the Auxiliary Territorial Service – making her the first female member of the Royal Family to join the Armed Forces as an active member.

-Famously, the Duke of Edinburgh served in the Royal Navy, between 1939 and 1952, during which he was mentioned in dispatches for actions during World War Two.
+Famously, the Duke of Edinburgh served in the Royal Navy, between 1939 and 1952, during which he was mentioned in dispatches for his actions during the Second World War.
 He rose to the rank of Commander.

 Prince William served as a Regimental Officer in the British Army before undertaking attachments to the Royal Air Force and Royal Navy.
 This was until September 2008 when it was announced that he would train to become a full-time pilot with Search and Rescue (SAR).

-As well as being active members of the military, the Royal Family also hold an impressive collection of honorary titles:
+As well as being active members of the military, members of the Royal Family also hold an impressive collection of honorary titles.